gsravya/DIPCAnsell/demo.md

 ## Usecases Overview
 The goal of these usecases is to consolidate different kinds of data - relational and big data, in this demo - in one place such as [Oracle Autonomous Data Warehouse Cloud](https://cloud.oracle.com/en_US/datawarehouse).
 Here is the overall architecture of this demo.
+Don't be overwhelmed, we will explain more in detail in the coming sections.

 ![OverviewArchitecture](./images/OverviewArchitecture.jpg)